ThijnK/maze/README.md

 # Maze

-Maze is a concolic execution engine designed for automated test generation.
+Maze is a dynamic symbolic execution (DSE) engine designed for automated test generation.
 It leverages symbolic execution and concrete execution to explore program paths and generate test cases.

 The project is being developed as part of a master's thesis at Utrecht University and focuses on the exploration of different search strategies.